-pleased, saying that much more should yet be revealed to Redduntur us.
-Meantime certain virgins had made themselves ready, choro Virginum. pondera and came in with great ceremony.
-Two youths carried 2 Juvenes. lights before them, one of whom was of jocond countenance, sprightly eyes, and gentile proportion, while the other lookt something angerly, and whatever he would have must be, as I afterwards perceived.
-Four Virgins followed them; one 4 Virgines. looked shamefully towards the earth; the second also was a modest, bashful Virgin; the third, as she entered, seemed amazed at somewhat, and, as I understood, she cannot well abide where there is too much mirth.
-The fourth brought with her certain small wreaths, to manifest her kindness and liberality, After these four came two somewhat more 2 Virgines. gloriously apparelled; they saluted us courteously.
-One of them had a gown of skeye-colour, spangled with golden stars: the other's was green, beautified with red and white stripes.
+With this I easily found her Name, at which she was well pleased, saying that much more should yet be revealed to us.
+Meantime certain virgins had made themselves ready, and came in with great ceremony.
+Two youths carried lights before them, one of whom was of jocond countenance, sprightly eyes, and gentile proportion, while the other lookt something angerly, and whatever he would have must be, as I afterwards perceived.
+Four Virgins followed them; one looked shamefully towards the earth; the second also was a modest, bashful Virgin; the third, as she entered, seemed amazed at somewhat, and, as I understood, she cannot well abide where there is too much mirth.
+The fourth brought with her certain small wreaths, to manifest her kindness and liberality.
+After these four came two somewhat more gloriously apparelled; they saluted us courteously.
+One of them had a gown of skeve-colour, spangled with golden stars: the other's was green, beautified with red and white stripes.
 On their heads they had thin flying white tiffaties, which did most becomingly adorn them.
-At last came one 1 Virgo alone, wearing a coronet, and rather looking up towards heaven than towards earth.
+At last came one alone, wearing a coronet, and rather looking up towards heaven than towards earth.
 We all took her for the Bride, but were much mistaken, although in honour, riches, and state she much surpassed the bride, and afterwards ruled the whole Wedding.
-On this occasion we all fol- The lowed our Virgin, and fell on our knees; howbeit, she shewed herself extreamly humble, offering each her hand, and admonishing us not to be too much surprized at this, which was one of her smallest bounties, but to lift up our eves to our Creator and acknowledge his Omnipotency, and so proceed in our enterprised course, employing this grace to the praise of God and the good of man.
+On this occasion we all followed our Virgin, and fell on our knees; howbeit, she shewed herself extreamly humble, offering each her hand, and admonishing us not to be too much surprized at this, which was one of her smallest bounties, but to lift up our eyes to our Creator and acknowledge his Omnipotency, and so proceed in our enterprised course, employing this grace to the praise of God and the good of man.
 In sum her words were quite different from those of our Virgin, who was somewhat more worldly.
-They pierced even through præstans.
+They pierced even through my bones and marrow.
+"Thou," said she further to me, "hast received more than others; see that thou also make a larger return."